 Altamont - Beersheba Springs is a very small town located in the state of Tennessee.
 With a population of 2,870 people and just one neighborhood, Altamont - Beersheba Springs is the 180th largest community in Tennessee.

-Altamont - Beersheba Springs is a blue-collar town, with 49.73% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Altamont - Beersheba Springs, you'll notice that it is more blue-collar than most other communities in America.
+49.73% of Altamont - Beersheba Springs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Altamont - Beersheba Springs is a town of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Altamont - Beersheba Springs who work in office and administrative support (10.45%), management occupations (9.79%), and sales jobs (5.98%).

-The rate of college-level education in Altamont - Beersheba Springs is quite a bit lower than the national average among all cities of 21.84%: just 12.10% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Altamont - Beersheba Springs with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.10% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Altamont - Beersheba Springs in 2022 was $28,734, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
 This equates to an annual income of $114,936 for a family of four.
 However, Altamont - Beersheba Springs contains both very wealthy and poor people as well.